-The resistors used in most of the GTC versions are Allen-Bradley manufacture.
-For some reason, the A-B resistors made during WWII (and for sometime afterwards) exhibit chronic drift problems.
+The resistors used in most of the GTC versions are International Resistance Corp., IRC, manufacture.
+For some reason, the IRC resistors made during WWII (and for sometime afterwards) exhibit chronic drift problems.
 It is not predictable as to whether high values, e.g., over 100K, will drift higher or whether the lower values will suffer value drift.
 It's best to check all of the resistors for drift and replace any that are more than 20% out of tolerance.
 Also, if the resistor is associated with a Micamold capacitor (such as a screen load R in the IF amplifiers,) if that Micamold had sufficient leakage current, it would overheat the load resistor and could change its value significantly.

 VT Tube Designations for the Grid-Capped Tubes Versions VT-48 = 41 VT-93 = 6B8 VT-70 = 6F7 VT-65 = 6J5 VT-91 = 6J7 VT-86 = 6K7